gdaverdin/bioinfo/Lab-5-:-Intervals.md

     chr17	hg19_spAnnot	CDS	43107539	43107539	1000.000000	.
 2	gene_id "DPCK"; transcript_id "DPCK_dup1";
     chr17	hg19_spAnnot	exon	43107539	43107539	1000.000000	.	.	gene_id "DPCK"; transcript_id "DPCK_dup1";

+And look -- there is the answer to last week's lab homework -- the only SNP located in an exon.